 For example, are you keeping track of your sales-to-inventory ratio?
 This is a measure of how much value tied up in your inventory vs. moving out the door; to calculate this, you divide the cost of goods sold by the average value of your inventory.
 The closer this number is to 100%, the better.
 If your sales-to-inventory ratio drops, it’s a sign to pull back on your own order velocity.

 Does your system automatically generate a re-order once your stock gets below a certain level?
 It should.
 That way, your new items will be ready and shelved once you’ve gone through your current stock...and you’ll never have to worry about back ordered items.

-That’s just one example of automation in the warehouse.
-Automation helps to streamline operations and prevent human error, both of which will enhance warehouse efficiency.
+That’s just one example of warehouse automation.
+Automation helps to streamline warehouse operations and prevent human error, both of which will enhance warehouse efficiency.

 Another way that warehouse managers fails to automate is by using office programs and spreadsheets like Excel or even paper forms to record and track stock.
 Talk about a serious waste of time!
 Using spreadsheets also introduces all kinds of errors.
 According to a study by the College of Business Administration at the University of Hawaii, the error rate for a single person using spreadsheets was a whopping 86%.
 A group of people using Excel fared much better but still made mistakes 27% of the time.

 Finally, spreadsheets and other manual processes don’t operate in real time or allow multiple users to access information at the same time.
 An automated system, if set up correctly, can operate in real time and route critical information to whoever needs it, even if that means multiple people at once.

 5. Slowing Your Flow During Warehouse Inventory Counts

 Even more basic than analytics and automation is the cycle count itself.
 Are you taking the time to physically count items periodically and ensure that the count matches what’s in your system?
 How do you do your inventory counts?